Septias/better-ilias/README.md

-This tool is still in pre-release so it only works with the approriat setup - which is nowhere documented.
+This tool is still in pre-release so it only works with the approriat setup - which is documented nowhere.

 # BettIlias